Evanesco-Labs/WhiteNoise.rs/README.md

 ## Chat Example

-We implement an example chat application.
-Come try!
+We implement a P2P chatting application on WhiteNoise network as a demo.
+Try as follows:

 First start local WhiteNoise Network or get the Bootstrap **MultiAddress** of a remote WhiteNoise network.